 The tasting room staff have a wealth of information and knowledge.
 They want to answer your wine-related questions.
 If you have a favorite type of wine, let them know.
 They will make suggestions and guide you towards the right wine selections.

-Make sure you have a healthy meal or a hearty snack before heading out on the wine trial.
+Make sure you have a healthy meal or a hearty snack before heading out on the wine trail.
 In addition, many wineries offer cheese and charcuterie -- plus other snacks.
 Pack a picnic, or stop by the Old Mission General Store for quick bites.
 If you're heading out in the afternoon, or need fuel after a day of wine tasting, there's also the Jolly Pumpkin or the Peninsula Grill -- both conveniently located along the wine trail.

 Special events, games, live music and special offers at the wineries